 Strings students performing for Tony Romo

 Select advanced strings students performed for Dallas Cowboys quarterback, Tony Romo and his wife at a fundraiser event for Just Say Yes!
-A nonprofit organization educating and empowering students to say YES to their dreams and goals.
+A nonprofit organization educating and empowering to say YES to their dreams and goals.

 KAE orchestra program

-The Kimberlin String Program is designed for 4th and 5th-grade students desiring to play violin, viola, cello, string bass, or harp.
+The Kimberlin String Program is designed for 4th and 5th-students desiring to play violin, viola, cello, string bass, or harp.
 Students need no prior musical training to enroll in group classes varying in size from 10 to 30 students depending on scheduling.
 Lessons are provided weekly during the special activities block of the regular school day.
 Kimberlin Advanced Strings proudly boasts earning consistent Sweepstake ratings at Sandy Lake Funfest.
 Kimberlin Strings has also received many Best in Class trophies throughout the years.
 Currently 112 students participate in the KAE orchestra program.